crodier/software-blog/_posts/2023-01-03-most-Difficult-Outages.md

+---
+title: "Most challenging outages"
+date: 2023-01-03
+layout: post
+published: false
+---
 # Most challenging outages

-In this chapter we will detail some of the most challenging outages over many years, how we responded to these, and what was learned.
+In this chapter, we will detail some of the most challenging outages over many years, how we responded to these, and what was learned.